Chapter 1: Color Management

 Light is the source of all colors.
 It is actually stunning how important light is in our lives.
 When a lemon appears yellow, it is because its surface reflects the yellow color rather than because it is really yellow.
 It has confused me a lot in the past but pigments appear colored because they selectively reflect and absorb certain wavelengths of visible light.

 Most of these notions come from Wikipedia and you can find plenty of articles on this topic online.
-Here is a more technical description :

-From Light to Colour
+From light to color

 The human visual system […] is trichromatic.
 Thus, color can be fully specified as a function of three variables.
 Through a series of perceptual experiments, the color community has derived three curves, the CIE1931 color matching functions, which allow for the conversion of spectral energy into a measure of color.